jaypal1046/dead_code_analyzer/README.md

   -h, --help            Show this help message
 ```

+## Comprehensive Class Analysis

+The analyzer now provides detailed categorization of all Dart class types and their usage patterns:

+### Class Categories Analyzed

+- **Unused Classes**: Classes with zero internal and external references
+- **Commented Classes**: Classes that are commented out in code
+- **Classes Used Only Internally**: Classes referenced only within the same file
+- **Classes Used Only Externally**: Classes referenced only from other files
+- **Classes Used Both Internally and Externally**: Classes with mixed usage patterns
+- **Mixin Classes**: Dart mixins and their usage tracking
+- **Enum Classes**: Enumerations and their reference counting
+- **Extension Classes**: Extension methods and their usage
+- **State Classes**: StatefulWidget state classes
+- **@pragma Classes**: Entry-point classes marked with @pragma annotations
+- **Typedef Classes**: Type aliases and custom type definitions

 ## Example Output

 _Note: Timestamps, file paths, and counts are illustrative and will vary._